 "This might encourage Trump supporters who had been thinking about staying home because they thought the race was lost.
 Following this announcement they might now go out and vote," she said.

-Within minutes of Comey's announcement on Friday, Republican presidential nominee Donald Trump used Comey's letter to attack Clinton on the campaign trail.
+Republican presidential nominee Donald Trump has used the FBI announcement to attack his rival on the campaign trail.